-They will be responsible for welcoming you at the station or airport on the day and accompanying you to your accommodation.
+They will be responsible for welcoming you at the station or airport on the day of your arrival and accompanying you to your accommodation.

-If your buddy is not available on the day you arrive, contact the scheme representative as soon as possible at:

-filleul.international@lr-universites.fr so that another buddy can be there instead.
+If your buddy is not available on the day you arrive, contact the scheme representative as soon as possible at filleul.international@univ-montp3.fr so that another buddy can be there instead.